Ann C. Zumwalt, PhD

 Service - Medical School

-Dr. Zumwalt is the chair of the Preclerkship Curriculum Subcommittee of the Medical Education Committee and its Diversity and Inclusion Working Group.
-She also chairs the Gender and Sexual Diversity Vertical Integration Group for the School of Medicine.
-Past positions include chairing the John McCahan Medical Campus Education Day committee, representing the School of Medicine on Boston University Faculty Council and
+Dr. Zumwalt is the immediate past chair of the Pre-clerkship Curriculum Subcommittee of the Medical Education Committee and its Diversity and Inclusion Working Group and also chaired the impactful Gender and Sexual Diversity Vertical Integration Group for the School of Medicine.
+Dr. Zumwalt also previously chaired the John McCahan Medical Campus Education Day committee and represented the School of Medicine on Boston University Faculty Council.

 Service - Department of Anatomy & Neurobiology